Voter Registration Information

 If you move to another county

 You must re-register!
 Fill out a new application and mail it, or take it in person, to the Voter Registrar of your new county.
-You may not register online if you move from one county to another.
-You will be registered 30 days after your application is submitted.
+You can now update your registration online even if you move from one Texas county to another.
+Click here: Voter Registration Address Change You will be registered 30 days after your application is submitted.
 You will receive a new certificate.

 After changing residence to another county, a person may be eligible to vote a “limited” ballot in his/her new county of residence on candidates or issues common to the old and new counties.
 A “limited” ballot may be voted only during early voting by personal appearance or by mail (not on Election Day) if:

 - the person would have been eligible to vote in the county of former residence on Election Day if still residing in that county;